IgniteUI/igniteui-docfx/en/components/select.md

     </igx-select-item>
 </igx-select>
 ```
 Additionally, the above sample illustrates two-way data-binding via `ngModel`.
-This the reason for the initial `igxSelect` value set.

-We use an `IgxSelectItemComponent` to display the items that `igx-select` operates on.
-The `IgxSelectItemComponent` extends the [*IgxDropDownItemComponent*]({environment:angularApiUrl}/classes/igxdropdownitemcomponent.html) with additional functionality that is specific to the `igx-select-item`.
+What is more, you can use the Select component in [`Angular Forms`](#select-in-angular-forms) .

-### Label Prefix and Suffix
+### Label, Prefix and Suffix
-The `igxSelect` component uses [igx-input-group](input_group.md).
-This means you can make use of its related directives.
-Here we are going to utilize `igxLabel`, `igx-prefix` and `igx-suffix`.
+The Select supports the following directives applicable to the [Input Group](input_group.md):

+- `igxLabel` - No need to set the `for` property, as linking with the Select input is handled automatically via `aria-labelledby`.
+- `igx-prefix`/`igxPrefix`
+- `igx-suffix`/`igxSuffix` - Note the built-in toggle button suffix will always be displayed last.

 ```html
 <igx-select [(ngModel)]="selected">